Can I Have Sex With a UTI?

 Doctors recommend abstaining from sex until all symptoms and the infection have disappeared.
 Sexual activity can disturb the bacteria causing the infection, pushing them further up the urethra and potentially making symptoms worse.

-Zobacz też: Can You Have Sex With Chlamydia?
+Zobacz też: How to Have Vaginal Sex

 Anyone can get a UTI, but they are more common in women because of their anatomy.
 The urethra tube is shorter and closer to the anus in females, making it easier for bacteria to travel from the large intestine and into the bladder.
 This is why women are also more likely to have recurrent UTIs than men.